improvedk/unQuery/README.md

 ## Access Methods

-unQuery presents five different options for interacting with the database.
+unQuery presents four different options for interacting with the database.

 ### GetScalar